 - Allow the cannabis plants to remain in total darkness for 24-48-hours

 Step Eight: Manicure and Dry The Cannabis Flowers

 Now, this is the sticky part of growing weed.

-It’s time to learn from our guide on How to Dry and Manicure (Comming Soon…) (trim) your harvested weed flowers.
+It’s time to learn from our guides on How to Dry Cannabis and How to Manicure Weed Flowers.

 - Allow the hanging plants to dry for 2-7-days, depending on environmental conditions

 - Use fine trimming scissors to remove secondary fan leaves

 - Perform a final manicure